hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02c-GameProg.md

 + Detecting gamepad
   + event triggered when plugged in or unplugged
-  + `gamepadconnected` event triigered as user interacting (press a button or move a stick)
+  + `gamepadconnected` event trigered as user interacting (press a button or move a stick)
-  + `gamdpad` property along w/ event listener to describe the connected device
+  + `gamepad` property along w/ event listener to describe the connected device
   + issue: gamepad already detected by the browser
-    + using a global varaible for managing the gamepad or an array of gampads in code
+    + using a global variable for managing the gamepad or an array of gampads in code
     + reload page $\to$ no event fired $\to$ variables undefined
-  + solution: regular scanning gamps availability
+  + solution: regular scanning gamepap availability
   + `getGamepads`: retrieving a snapshot of the data for the current connected nad interacted w/ gamepads
   + [luser/gamepadtest in GitHub](https://github.com/luser/gamepadtest): good example of managing multiple gamepads

 + Attributes of [Gamepad interface](https://w3c.github.io/gamepad/#gamepad-interface)
   + `id`: identification string for the gamepad, brand or style of connected gamepad, useful w/ `mapping` property
   + `index`: index of the gamepad in the Naviagtor, used for multiple gamepads
-  + `connected`: whether the physical device represented still conneccted tot the system
+  + `connected`: whether the physical device represented still connected to the system
   + `timestamp`: last time the data updated
   + `mapping`:
     + setting a property to a known mapping name
-    + not inplemented yet by most browsers
+    + not implemented yet by most browsers
     + a layout map associated w/ the `id` of the gamepad
     + default: all connected gamepads using a [standard default layout](https://w3c.github.io/gamepad/#remapping)
   + `axes`: